• Home Page

 Picture

-Former Rescue 1 was a 2010 Osage box on a F450 chassis.
+Former Rescue 1 was a 2010 Osage box on a Ford F450 chassis.
 R1 served as the Department's backup ambulance until August of 2019.
-The ambulance was sold to the Town of East Montpelier early fall 2019.
+The ambulance was sold to the Town of East Montpelier in early fall 2019.

 Picture